sindresorhus/slugify/readme.md

 It cannot contain the `separator`.

-For example, if you wanted to slugify urls, but preserve the HTML fragment `#`, and `.` characters.
+For example, if you want to slugify URLs, but preserve the HTML fragment `#` and `.` characters.

 ```js
 import slugify from '@sindresorhus/slugify';